The Fix (House)

 "The Fix" is the twenty-first episode of the seventh season of the American medical drama House.
-It aired on May 9, 2011.
+It aired on Fox on May 9, 2011.

 Plot

 After losing a bet on a boxing match to Wilson, House sets out to prove the fighter he bet on (Kevin Phillips) lost due to an underlying medical condition.
 House also begins injecting himself with an experimental drug reported to regrow muscle in rats.
-The team treats a scientist, Dr. Lee (Linda Park) for seizures and symptoms of radiation poisoning.
-They discover that Dr. Lee's boyfriend, Ceaser, has been poisoning her with Spanish Fly, which causes symptoms similar to radiation poisoning.
+The team treats a military contractor, Dr. Lee (Linda Park) for seizures and symptoms of radiation poisoning.
+They discover that Dr. Lee's boyfriend, Caesar (Kevin Daniels), has been poisoning her with Spanish Fly, which causes symptoms similar to radiation poisoning.

 Cast

-Besides the main cast the episode also features Ken Olandt, John T. Woods, Drew Cohn, Frank Drank, Denice Sealy, Helena Apothaker and Bobbin Bergstrom.
+Besides the main cast and guest appearances the episode also features Ken Olandt, John T. Woods, Drew Cohn, Frank Drank, Denice Sealy, Helena Apothaker and Bobbin Bergstrom.